cchdo/hydro/docs/format_spec.rst

       * Encoding, line endings
       * where are actual strings allowed, netCDF4 python forces string types if non ascii

+The CF conventions document is long, verbose, and (we think) intimidating at first glance.
+This is due to the wide range of data structures supported by CF, and the need to carefully describe things in detail.
+It is hard to know what parts are important for your, or our, data.
+For any given dataset, only a small portion of the CF conventions will be used.
+This is true not just for GO-SHIP data, but any data claiming to be compatable with CF.
+We selected what we hope will be an easy entry point into the data stored in this standardized structure.

+Chapter 9 of the CF conventions define what are called discrete sampling geometries, often refered to as a DSG.
+Specifically, we selected the incomplete multidimensional array representation defined in 9.3.2 (TODO Ref).
+This representation has two primary dimmensions, one of the profile and the other as the vertical level in that profile.
+When each profile has different number of vertical levels, fill values will be in the trailing data slots.

 Dimensions
 ``````````
 There are two basic dimensions in the data file, how many profiles there are, and how many vertical levels there are.